- What is commercial auto insurance and why your business needs it

 Expert insight: Commercial auto insurers may cap liability coverage at $1 million.
 If your assets are more than that, a commercial liability umbrella policy is worth considering.

-Who needs commercial auto insurance?
+Which small businesses need commercial auto insurance?

-Commercial auto insurers may cap liability coverage at $1 million.
-If your assets are more than that, a commercial liability umbrella policy is worth considering, which will kick in if you exhaust the liability limits on your commercial auto policy and other commercial policies like a general liability policy.
+Commercial auto insurance needs vary by business; there is no perfect coverage amount for everyone.
+And commercial auto insurers may cap liability coverage at $1 million.
+If your assets are more than that, a commercial liability umbrella policy is worth considering, which will kick in if you exhaust the liability limits on your commercial auto policy and other commercial policies, like a general liability policy.

 The coverage you need depends on your industry, profession, risk, vehicles and business assets.
 As long as your commercial auto insurance coverage meets or exceeds your state’s minimum requirements, you can tailor your policy to your company’s needs.